vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

   I'm primary: I can set these up when the appointment time is confirmed (usually six months prior) but should review two weeks prior as there may be changes to the list of affected services.
-Generally, set the maintenance window to start four hours prior to the start and end five hours after the start (so four hours after the end).
+Generally, set the maintenance window to start at 9 PM the previous night and end five hours after the start (so four hours after the end).
+Also include in the maintenance window any services with 24 X 7 notification, with the exception of services that I have good reason to exclude.

 * (local IM post / on-call) Overrides for me for services where I rotate with others: I should probably handle these about two weeks